makerdao/market-maker-keeper/README.md

 ```

 ## 12. Token Configuration
 Example token configuration files are provided in `kovan-token-config.json` and `mainnet-token-config.json`.
-These files are used to instantiate `pymaker.model.Token` objects which simplifies decimal normalization within pairs, as well as more robust type checking.
+These files are used to instantiate `pymaker.model.Token` objects which simplify decimal normalization within pairs, while also enhancing type checking.

 **MAKE SURE TO CHECK ALL TOKEN ADDRESSES AND DECIMALS IN CONFIGURATION PRIOR TO RUNNING KEEPERS WITH REAL FUNDS**